taiwins/taiwins/docs/taiwins-shell.md

 `client-side-event-processor`.

 ### widgets
-Widget sit on the `WESTON_LAYER_POSITION_UI` layer, where panel also sits.
+Widget sits on the `WESTON_LAYER_POSITION_UI` layer, where panel also sits.
 So in that sense we cannot remove all the all the views in the panel anymore.
 When we click on the icon, one widget should appear, itself need to decide where it should appear, because compositor has no idea about that.
 In that case, there need to be a `wl_request` to draw the app.
-Normally you will draw the EGL stuff on a `wl_shell_surface` provided by the wayland api. what we need to do is similar `taiwins_add_widget_surface`.
-We may need some changes since you only want one widgets at a time.
+Normally you will draw the EGL stuff on a `wl_shell_surface` provided by the wayland api. what we need to do is similar `taiwins_set_widget(widget, x, y)`.
+The widgets are implemented with **Immediate UI** methods, that is, we are taking advantage of the opengl drawing method to draw every frame.
+With it we don't need to create the graphic resource for every widgets.
+But at the same time, we have to take care all that `EGL`, `OpenGL` setup.

+### eglapp and eglenv
+Creating EGL context is not really hard.
+Only problem is that we can only compile `OpenGL` programs after the creating a `wl_surface`, which means if we want wl_surface for every widget, we have to allocate the `OpenGL` resources for all the widgets while essentially we need just create a `weston_view` and destroy the `weston_view` at the server.
+With this setup, It seems that I break the tree structure of the `appsurface`. `shell_panel` will have two `appsurface`, one for itself, one for the active widget, and the `find_subapp_at_xy` becomes directly `find_widget_at_xy`. `n_subapp` becomes `n_widgets`, and at last, `add_new_app` becomes `add_new_widget`.
+What represents the widgets really becomes just active icons.